---

 <PrismicPreview {repositoryName} />

-• Call enableAutoPreviews() with your Prismic client
+2. **Call `enableAutoPreviews()` with your Prismic client**

-enableAutoPreviews() configures a Prismic client to automatically fetch draft content during a preview.
-Include it in your $lib/prismicio.ts file.
+[`enableAutoPreviews()`](https://prismic.io/docs/technical-reference/prismicio-svelte/v2.md#enableautopreviews) configures a Prismic client to automatically fetch draft content during a preview.
+Include it in your [`$lib/prismicio.ts`](#set-up-a-prismic-client) file.

 import { createClient as baseCreateClient } from "@prismicio/client";